 - Complete the Free Application for Federal Student Aid (FAFSA).
 Priority deadline to complete the FAFSA is March 1.

-- Visit the Study Abroad Office to choose a program.
+- Visit the Education Abroad website to choose a program.

 - Be enrolled at least half-time.

 - Contact the Mountaineer Hub for information on aid eligibility.
 Documentation of trip costs may be requested when determining your financial aid eligibility.